 Father’s Day events and things to do with your dad

 If your dad walks on water—or surfs, paddles or kayaks on it—spend the day with him at Malibu Surf Shack.
 This seaside shop has rentals, lessons and tours for all skill levels and all water sports.
 Cruise the kelp beds and watch for dolphins.
 Make sure to check out some of our other favorite surf shops, too.

-Treat dad to 18, and then set him loose at Pelican Hill in Newport Beach.
+Treat dad to 18 holes, and then set him loose at Pelican Hill in Newport Beach.
 A full-service spa, the largest circular pool west of the Mississippi and a 400-acre golf course with its own golf academy—this resort boasts luxury at its every turn.
 Enjoy stunning views of the ocean and an escape from the city.
 Call ahead to book a tee time and post-golf nosh at the restaurant.